SamVanheer/HalfLifeAssetManager/docs/manual/HalfLifeAssetManagerManual.md

 It does not support Source 1 and Source 2, though some file formats are recognized for the purpose of redirecting users to other programs.

+## 1.1 Known Issues

+There are some bugs that will be fixed in a future major version due to depending on the implementation of a new shader-based renderer.

+These issues are:
+* **Mirror Model** does not work properly when the ground has been moved up or down (mirroring is done using a faked method, modern methods can do this properly)
+* Shadows are always drawn at a height of 1 unit above the world origin instead of 1 unit above the ground

 # 2 Installing

 Asset Manager is available in installer and archive form.
 The installer will automatically install the program to a location of your choosing and can optionally create shortcuts for you.